Luxury Brand Logos

 Plus, Moncler says its color choices are indicative of loyalty, passion, authority, and power.

-Porsche, as an automotive brand, goes against the grain for what you’d expect out of luxury brand logos.
+Porsche, as an automotive brand, goes against the grain of what you’d expect out of luxury brand logos.

 The logo has a crest or badge that’s multicolored, with gold, red, and black featured throughout.
 In the center is a smaller badge with a horse.